 Shopping on a Budget

-Focusing only on the lowest cost items takes the spotlight off of what you need (and what you’ll actually wear).
+Finding affordable work attire doesn’t mean you have to buy your entire wardrobe off the clearance rack.
+Focusing only on the lowest cost items takes the spotlight off what you need (and what you’ll actually wear).

-Below are some tips for finding quality clothing at a reasonable cost.
+Below are some tips for finding quality pieces at a reasonable cost.

 Check for deals online.
 Shopping for clothing online can be a little tricky since it seems like every brand has different sizing.